United States of America Flag

 Dystocia (difficult birth) accounts for roughly 50-70% of calf deaths in the first 24 hours according to research from multiple land-grant universities including Montana State, Virginia Tech, and Iowa State.
 This is especially common in first-calf heifers, where the risk can be 2-3 times higher than mature cows.
 Factors include calf size, cow body condition, genetics, timing of intervention, and pelvic dimensions.

 Labor is the other hidden cost.
 Nightchecks during peak calving can mean 2-3 hours of lost sleep every night for weeks.
 If you're running pairs across large pastures, checking on them means burning fuel, time, and wear on equipment just to cover ground.
 Research from the University of Nebraska Gudmundsen Sandhills Laboratory found that labor requirements during March calving averaged 1.37 hours per head for the season, including checking, tagging, pairing out, assisting difficult births, and doctoring.
 For a 100-cow herd, that's significant time investment during the most intense weeks.
+Many operations bring on seasonal help just to keep up, which adds $15-20/hour in labor costs on top of the time you're already putting in.

 Then there's land use.
 Calving season often means pulling cattle into smaller, more manageable areas where you can keep eyes on them.
 That's good for monitoring, but it can mean underutilizing the rest of your range, delaying rotations, or concentrating impact in ways that hurt pasture health.
 The infrastructure you built for the other 10 months of the year doesn't always serve you well during calving.